EmergingMarketWatch

 LFS, loan growth

-Outstanding loans of universal and commercial banks, net of reverse repurchase (RRP) placements with the BSP, rose by 11.0% y/y to PHP 12.40tn at end-September, accelerating from 10.7% y/y growth at end-August.
-Annual loan growth has been in the double digits for the fifth month in a row.
+Outstanding loans of universal and commercial banks, net of reverse repurchase (RRP) placements with the BSP, rose by 10.6% y/y to PHP 12.50tn at end-October, slowing down from 11.0% y/y growth at end-September.
+Annual loan growth has been in the double digits for the sixth month in a row.

 Exchange rate